Stage 2

 Stage 2 was a UK television anthology series produced by the British Broadcasting Corporation (BBC).
 Thirteen episodes aired on BBC2 under Stage 2 billing from 1971–73.
 They were all productions of classic plays shown previously or subsequently on BBC1 under Play of the Month.
 Only Mrs. Warren's Profession is currently available on DVD.

 Productions

-Sourced according to the BBC Genome archive of Radio Times magazines, with archival status from TV Brain.
+Sourced according to the BBC Genome Project archive of Radio Times magazines, with archival status from TV Brain.